-Feline herpesvirus is the most common cause of upper respiratory disease in cats, it is most common in kittens, cats in stressed/overcrowded environments such as animal shelters and multi-cat households.
-Kittens and older cats are more at risk than healthy adults and are also at greater risk of dying.
+Feline herpesvirus is the most common cause of upper respiratory disease in cats, kittens, cats in stressed/overcrowded environments such as animal shelters and multi-cat households are at increased risk.
 Once your cat becomes infected with the feline herpesvirus he will have it for life.

-The virus infects and grows in nose, eyes, sinus, throat, mouth and tonsils of a cat which causes inflammation and fever.
-Due to the nasal discharge, the cat’s sense of smell is severely diminished, causing his appetite to wane.
-While the loss of appetite is dangerous in all cats, it is especially so in kittens.
+The virus infects and grows in the nose, eyes, sinus, throat, mouth, and tonsils of a cat which causes inflammation and fever.
+Due to the nasal discharge, the cat’s sense of smell is severely diminished, causing his appetite to wane, while the loss of appetite is dangerous in all cats, it is especially so in kittens.

 Due to the damage caused to tissues, it is possible for a secondary bacterial infection to take hold.

 If a pregnant cat catches herpes, it can lead to the abortion of the kittens.

 Feline herpes can be spread by direct or indirect contact, the virus is able to survive for up to 24 hours in the environment.